 Is there still a threat to consumers following the E. coli outbreak?
 According to an update from the U.S. Food and Drug Administration on June 1, the last shipments of romaine lettuce from the Yuma, Arizona growing region (the suspected point of origination) were harvested on April 16, 2018, and the harvest season is now over.
 It is unlikely that any romaine lettuce from the Yuma growing region is still available in people’s homes, stores, or restaurants due to its 21-day shelf life.

 The Financial Fallout

-While consumer health and safety has obviously been the main topic of conversation related to the E. coli outbreak, there is another factor to consider when weighing the cost of a foodborne illness: the financial impact on any food business associated with such an event.
+While consumer health and safety has obviously been the main topic of conversation related to the E. coli outbreak, there is another factor to consider when weighing the cost of a foodborne illness: the financial impact on any food business or restaurant associated with such an event.
 A recent study led by a team of researchers at the Johns Hopkins Bloomberg School of Public Health shows the cost of a single foodborne illness outbreak at a restaurant could range between $3,968 and $2.6 million, depending on the severity of the outbreak, how much the company would have to spend on fines, lawsuits and legal fees, as well as the number of employees affected by the incident.